 Is a Full size bed big enough for two?

 A Full size bed can be big enough for two petite sleepers, but it will be tight.
-Most couples should consider a Queen mattress or something even larger.
+Those who need the best mattress for couples should consider a Queen or something even larger.

 What are sizes like the Alaskan King, Wyoming King, and Texas King?